discoveryjs/jora/docs/articles/methods-builtin.md

 // Result: 1
 ```

-## sum(getter, formula)
+## sum(getter)

 Computes the sum of the values in an array.
 It returns `undefined` for non-array values and empty arrays.
-The method uses the same numbers as [`numbers()`](#numbersgetter-formula) method with the same `getter` and `formula` parameters returns.
+The method uses the same numbers as [`numbers()`](#numbersgetter) method with the same `getter` parameter returns.
 The method employs the [Kahan–Babuška summation algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) to minimize numerical errors in the result.

 ```jora
 [].sum()